 James Bond is ordered by his boss, M, to investigate the deaths and their connections to Kananga.
 He is sent to New York City, where the first agent was killed and where Kananga is currently visiting the UN.
 As soon as Bond arrives in New York City, his driver is killed while taking him to meet Felix Leiter of the CIA and Bond narrowly escapes a potentially fatal car wreck.
 The driver's killer leads Bond to Mr. Big, a gangster who runs the chain of Fillet of Soul restaurants throughout the United States.
 It is during his confrontation with Mr. Big that Bond first meets Solitaire, a beautiful virgin tarot expert who has the uncanny ability to see both the future and remote events in the present.
-Big orders his henchman to kill Bond, who manages to escape unscathed.
+Big orders his henchman to kill Bond, who, with the assistance of Felix Leiter, manages to escape unscathed.

 Kananga explains that he is producing two metric tonnes of heroin on San Monique and is protecting the poppy fields with camouflage and by exploiting locals' fear of voodoo and the occult.
 Through his alter ego, Mr. Big, Kananga plans to distribute the heroin free of charge on the market, which will drive all the other drug cartels out of business, increase the number of addicts, and give Kananga a monopoly of the heroin market.
 Using the serial number on Bond's watch, Kananga tests Solitaire's truthsaying powers.
 She fails but Kananga does not reveal the outcome in front of Bond; after Bond is escorted out of the room, he chastises Solitaire harshly for her betrayal and leaves her in the hands of Baron Samedi to be sacrificed in ritual on San Monique.